Codemon72/Spickzettel/handlebars.md

 Official page: https://handlebarsjs.com/
+Cheat sheet I like: https://tutorialzine.com/2015/01/learn-handlebars-in-10-minutes

 Handlebars is a simple **templating language**.

 It uses a template and an input object to generate HTML or other text formats.
 Handlebars templates look like regular text with embedded Handlebars expressions.
 Like this: `<p>{{firstname}} {{lastname}}</p>`

-- can be downloaded or integrated with CDN
+- can be downloaded or integrated with [CDN](https://handlebarsjs.com/guide/#installation).

 #### From LeCoupa: